ArtemChebotko/cassandra4-full-query-logging/step4.md

 <div class="step-title">Configure full query logging via cassandra.yaml</div>

-Our first task is to create a materialized view with name `users_by_name` that will allow retrieving users based on their names like in this query:
+1Our first task is to create a materialized view with name `users_by_name` that will allow retrieving users based on their names like in this query:

 <pre class="non-executable-code">